transdigiware/blockchain/vscode-extension.md

 2. Click **Install**.
 3. Restart Visual Studio Code to complete installation of the extension.

+**To install v2 of the extension:**

+1. Go to the [GitHub releases page](https://github.com/IBM-Blockchain/blockchain-vscode-extension/releases){: external}
+2. Select the most recent v2 release of the extension (tagged 2.0.x), scroll down to the **Assets** twistie and download the `.vsix` file.
+3. Navigate to the extensions panel within Visual Studio Code.
+4. Click **...** in the top right of the extensions panel and select **Install from VSIX**.
+Select the downloaded `.vsix` file.
+5. Restart Visual Studio Code to complete installation of the extension.

+It is currently not possible to upgrade v1 of the extension to v2.
+{: note}

+**To install v1 of the extension:**

+1. Go to the [Visual Studio Code extension marketplace page](https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform){: external} or search for **{{site.data.keyword.blockchainfull_notm}} Platform** in the extensions panel within Visual Studio Code.
+2. Click **Install**.
+3. Restart Visual Studio Code to complete installation of the extension.

 After the installation, you can use the {{site.data.keyword.blockchainfull_notm}} icon on the left side of VS Code to open the {{site.data.keyword.blockchainfull_notm}} Platform panel.